Engels And Mickey Mouse Science

 The law of the interpenetration of opposites....
 Mutual penetration of polar opposites and transformation into each other when carried to extremes....
 [Engels (1954), pp.17, 62.]

-Here's how I put this in Essay Seven:
+Here's how I have put this in Essay Seven:

-Despite this, it is quite clear that the '"nodal" aspect of the first 'Law' is incompatible with the Unity and Interpenetration of Opposites (UIO), or at least with the link between the UIO and the DM-rejection/criticism of the LEM.
+Despite this, it is quite clear that the '"nodal" aspect of the First 'Law' is incompatible with the Unity and Interpenetration of Opposites [UIO], or at least with the link between the UIO and the DM-criticism of the LEM.

 [LEM = Law of Excluded Middle; FL = Formal Logic; DL = Dialectical Logic.]

-To see this, consider object/process P which is just about to undergo a qualitative change (a "leap") from, say, state PA to state PB.
-For there to be a "nodal" change here it would have to be the case that P is in state PA one instant/moment, and in state PB an instant/moment later (howsoever these "instants/moments" are understood).
+In order to see how and why these two 'Laws' clash, consider object/process, P, which is just about to undergo a qualitative change (a "leap") from, say, state, PA, to state, PB.
+For there to be a "nodal" change here it would have to be the case that P is in state PA one instant/moment, T1, and in state PB an instant/moment later (howsoever these "instants"/"moments" are understood), T2.
 There is no other way of making sense of the abrupt nature of "nodal" change.

 [To spare the reader, I will just refer to these as "instants" from now on.]

-But, if that is so, then any state description of P would have to obey the LEM, for it would have to be the case that at one instant it would be true to say that P was in state PA at that instant but not in state PB at the same instant; that is, it would not be true to say that P was in both states at once.
-That is, assuming that PB is not-PA, then at any one instant, if this change is "nodal", the following would have to be the case: P is either in state PA or it is in state not-PA, but not both.
-In that case, these two states would not interpenetrate one another, and the LEM would apply to this process over these instants, at least.
+But, if that is so, then any state description of P would have to obey the LEM, for it would have to be the case that at T1 it would be true to say that P was in state PA at that instant but not in state PB at the same instant; i.e., it would not be true to say that P was in both states at T1.
+That is, if we assume that PB is not-PA, then at T1, if this change is "nodal", the following would have to be the case: P is either in state PA or it is in state not-PA, but not both.
+In that case, these two states wouldn't interpenetrate one another (in the sense that both co-exist or both apply to P at the same time), and the LEM would be applicable to this process at T1, at least.

-On the other hand, if these two states do in fact interpenetrate one another such that the "either-or" of the LEM does not apply, and it were the case that P was in both states at once, then the transition from PA to PB would be smooth and not "nodal", after all.
+On the other hand, if these two states do in fact interpenetrate each other (in the sense that both co-exist or both apply to P at the same time) such that the "either-or" of the LEM isn't applicable here, and P is in both states at either one or the other of T1 and T2, then the transition from PA to PB would be smooth and not "nodal", after all.

-This dilemma is independent of the length of time a "node" is held to last (that is, if we are ever told how long a "node" is supposed to be!).
+This dilemma is independent of the length of time a "node" is held to last (that is, if we are ever told!).
 It is also worth noting that this inconsistency applies at just the point where dialecticians tell us DL is superior to FL --, that is, at the point of change.

-So, once more, we see that not only can DL not explain change, at least two of Engels's three 'Laws' are inconsistent with one another (when applied to objects/process that undergo change).
+So, once more, we see that not only can DL not explain change, at least two of Engels's three 'Laws' are inconsistent with one another (when applied to objects/processes that undergo change).

-In view of what Hegel and Engels had to say about the LEM, it does indeed look like these two 'Laws' are incompatible:
+In view of the dogmatic things Hegel and Engels had to say about the LEM, it does indeed look like these two 'Laws' are incompatible:

 Neither in heaven nor in earth, neither in the world of mind nor nature, is there anywhere an abstract 'either-or' as the understanding maintains.
 Whatever exists is concrete, with difference and opposition in itself.
 The finitude of things with then lie in the want of correspondence between their immediate being and what they essentially are.
 Thus, in inorganic nature, the acid is implicitly at the same time the base: in other words its only being consists in its relation to its other.
 Hence the acid persists quietly in the contrast: it is always in effort to realize what it potentially is.
 Contradiction is the very moving principle of the world.
 [Hegel (1975), p.174.
 Bold emphasis added.]